-By matching up the segment with a fitting message, your campaigns will be much more targeted and take into account the different characteristics, preferences and needs of your customers.
+By matching up the segment with a fitting message, your campaigns will be much more targeted.
+Taking into account the different characteristics, preferences, and needs of your customers.

-Alternatively, you can upload a newsletter template you have already created or that you have bought from a third party.
+Alternatively, you can upload an HTML newsletter template you have already created or that you have bought from a third party.
 In this case, make sure that the selected layout is responsive so that your email campaigns will be perfectly displayed on every end device.

 Ready to dive in?
 There are five main things to consider when designing an email:

-The first and main thing to consider when putting a newsletter template together is content.
+The first thing to consider when putting a newsletter template together is content.
 Is it relevant to your audience?
 Is it engaging enough?
 Does it follow your brand guidelines?
-Keep your content brief and to the point as you only have the reader’s attention for a small amount of time.
+Keep your content brief and to the point, as you only have the reader’s attention for a small amount of time.

 How: Use images on top of your email to capture the reader’s attention, followed by brief text and a clear call to action.

 Give your newsletters a consistent design and don’t cram your email with too much information.
 Provide plenty of white space and keep your newsletter simple and neat.
 If you work with different types of newsletters, you will need to use different newsletter designs.
 But remember to provide consistency with the same use of colors, font and hierarchy.
 This ensures clarity and professionalism.

 A clear structure ensures that subscribers grasp the content and core message(s) immediately.
 Insert your company logo in the upper section so that the readers immediately associate the newsletter with you.
 Add images in order to attract the readers’ attention, followed by a brief text and a clear call-to-action.